goodwinmcd/MovieScrapePython/README.md

   Solution:  I query the database to pull up any movie that might contain the english title (since metacritic, rotten tomatos, and IMDB all include the english title) using wild card characters.
 If the query returns a result then I do not upload the movie.
+  Solution2: I recently changed it so that all movie titles are retrieved from IMDB to allow consistency.
+So 'The Wailing (Goksung)' is the title retrieved from rotten tomatoes.
+I then search IMDB with that title, retrieve the title 'The Wailing' and then check my database for a movie called 'The Wailing'.

   Problem: Rotten tomatoes uses javascript to generate dynamic HTML for their search results.
 This means I couldn't retrieve search results from rotten tomatoes without generating the HTML first.